redemptive/telepath-api/README.md

 Please scroll to the bottom for full API documentation and a deeper dive into how this works.

 I've also set up a jenkins server on an old raspberry pi.
-It polls dev branch for changes, lints with eslint (fixing any mistakes I make!) and pushes to master if all passes.
+It polls dev branch for changes, lints with eslint, runs the BDD tests and pushes to master if all passes.

 ## Installation and Usage